tycloud97/tycloud/docs/aws/6-micro-fronend.md

 ### Technology Agnostic

-While we expect engineers working on epilot to follow a [set of core principles](https://github.com/epilot-dev/engineering-principles "https://github.com/epilot-dev/engineering-principles") when making decisions, this approach allows each team to be able to choose and evolve their tech stack without having to coordinate with other teams. [single-spa-parcels](https://single-spa.js.org/docs/parcels-overview "https://single-spa.js.org/docs/parcels-overview") are a great way to hide implementation details while providing a neutral interface to others.
+While we expect engineers working on to follow a [set of core principles](https://github.com/-dev/engineering-principles "https://github.com/-dev/engineering-principles") when making decisions, this approach allows each team to be able to choose and evolve their tech stack without having to coordinate with other teams. [single-spa-parcels](https://single-spa.js.org/docs/parcels-overview "https://single-spa.js.org/docs/parcels-overview") are a great way to hide implementation details while providing a neutral interface to others.

 https://single-spa.js.org/